KevinIsAProfessional/AIS/README.md

 NOTES:
 * You should only use years for which you have data in your presence/absence datasets.
-* (7/28/21) The only state currently supported is Montana.
 * Your GEE paths will (at least should) always start with `/users/<gee_username>/`
 * You can check the status of your covariate assets in the `tasks` tab in your GEE console.